Beautiful Gardens of Provence: Visitor Guide

 Domaine de Charance (Gap)

-The Domaine de Charance on the outskirts of Gap is more than a beautiful garden in Provence; it is also a mountain park with fantastic hiking trails suitable for the entire family.
+The Domaine de Charance, located on the outskirts of Gap, is more than just a beautiful garden in Provence; it is also a mountain park with fantastic hiking trails suitable for the entire family.
 It’s the perfect place for a picnic and a day of fun and adventure for everyone.
 A morning hike to the mountain’s peak will reward you with stunning panoramic views.
 The younger ones will enjoy trying to find the carved wooden animals in the surrounding forest.

 An old Roman fortress has existed on the site since the Middle Ages.
 Then, in 1309, the bishop of Gap bought the property.
-The castle became the “Château des évêques” until after the French Revolution, after which it was seized and auctioned.
+The castle became known as the “Château des évêques” until after the French Revolution, when it was seized and subsequently auctioned.
 Several wealthy families owned it over the years, and in the 19th century, terraced gardens were created.
 The commune of Gap purchased it in 1973 and opened the domain to the public.

 In 1988, the terraced garden in front of the castle was listed as a Historic Monument.
 It has since been completely renovated and is now classified as a Remarkable Garden.
 Wild and cultivated plants are found on all four terraces, reflecting the rich biodiversity of the Hautes-Alpes.
 The gardens also include a unique collection of 600 varieties of ancient roses.